garbados/roll-rs/README.md

 - `5d6w4`: Roll five six-sided dice and take the worst four rolls.
 - `1d6+1d4-2`: Roll one six-sided die and one four-sided die, then sum them and subtract 2.
+- `2d4b1-2`: Roll two four-sided dice and take the higher roll, then subtract 2.

 Input that doesn't match this format evaluates to 0, and expressions separated by whitespace are rolled separately.
 For example: